shuyelin06/Obsidian-Notes/content/Classes/CMSC420/CMSC420Working.md

 2. If we suceed, we perform one of the 3 cases:
    - **Case 1**: If the node has more than one child, unflag the node.
    - **Case 2**: If the node only has one child, merge it with the child.
-   - **Case 3**: If the node has no children, delete it
+   - **Case 3**: If the node has no children, delete it by removing its reference in the parent.
-3. Then, bubbling back up to the root, we check the parent.
-If the parent is unflagged nodes and only has one child, we merge it with its child.
+3. Then, check the parent.
+If the parent is unflagged and only has one child, then merge the parent with this child.

 > [!Example]- Example: Patricia Trie Deletion
 > Nodes that are marked have rounded edges.